 Unit 5 Customer Service

 Unit summary In this unit you will learn the techniques and benefits of excellent customer service and understand the methods used to monitor and improve customer service.

 Guided learning hours 48 hours

 Level 2

-This unit is optional

 The learner will: Describe the characteristics and benefits of good customer service.